JeremyFenwick/jf.github.io/_posts/2025-07-03-Grokking-the-Actor-Model.markdown

     suspend fun start() {
     // Create the file actors we need based on the torrent
     // Create the peer actors we need based on the peers list
-    // Generate the list of pieces contained in the torrent to track completions
+    // Generate the list of pieces & files contained in the torrent to track completions
     // Create at least one piece actor
     // Instruct each piece actor to begin downloading.
 BeginDownload -> [Piece Actor]Inbox }